-By converting the open-ditch irrigation laterals into a buried, closed-pipe system, the proposed North Unit Irrigation District Infrastructure Modernization Project would reduce water loss from seepage and evaporation, saving up to an estimated 6,089 acre-feet annually, or 2.8 percent of the District’s average annual diversions.
-Water saved from the proposed project would augment water supplies for the District’s patrons, helping to fulfill existing water rights, and alleviate water supply shortages across the District.
+By converting the open-ditch irrigation canal into a buried, closed-pipe system, North Unit Irrigation District Infrastructure Modernization Project will reduce water loss from seepage and evaporation, saving an estimated 6,089 acre-feet annually and reducing operational spill returns to nearby natural waterbodies.
+Following project completion, 4,567 acre-feet of the water saved annually by the project would augment water supplies for NUID’s existing patrons, helping to fulfill existing water rights, and alleviate water supply shortages across the District.
+The remaining 1,522 acre-feet of water saved annually would be allocated for instream purposes and released into the upper Deschutes River during the non-irrigation season.

-The project may be partially funded through the Watershed Protection and Flood Prevention program, administered by NRCS and authorized by Public Law 83-566.
-Through this program, NRCS provides technical and financial assistance to local organizations (project sponsors) for planning and carrying out watershed projects that help solve natural resource and related economic problems in a specific watershed.
-These issues can include watershed protection, flood prevention, erosion and sediment control, water supply, water quality, fish and wildlife habitat enhancement, and wetlands enhancement.
-The authorized purpose for the proposed project is Agricultural Water Management.
+The project may be partially funded through the Watershed and Flood Prevention Program, administered by NRCS and authorized by Public Law 83-566.
+Through this program, NRCS provides technical and financial assistance to local organizations (project sponsors) for planning and carrying out projects that help solve natural resource and related economic problems in a specific watershed.
+These issues can include watershed protection, flood prevention, erosion and sediment control, water supply, water quality, fish and wildlife habitat enhancement, and wetlands creation.

 For further information please contact: